schalkburger/schalkburger.github.io/README.md

-# Schalk Burger
+# Schalk Burger Web Developer

 Hello world!
-This is the future home of my Github projects
+This is the default projects template.